-3.1 This Agreement will remain in force for a period of 12 months from the date of lodgement.
-The parties agree to commence renegotiation of this Enterprise Agreement no later than 6 months from its date of expiry.
+3.1 This Agreement will remain in force for a period of 24 months from the date of approval (27 May 2010) until its expiry (26 May 2012).
+The parties agree to commence renegotiation of this Agreement no later than 6 months from its date of expiry.